TexasInstruments/ind-comms-sdk/docs_src/docs/api_guide/components/networking/networking.md

 - Common Port SWitch (**CPSW**) : CPSW subsystem provides IEEE 802.3 standard Ethernet gigabit speed packet communication for the device and can also be configured as an Ethernet switch.
 CPSW supports RGMII and RMII Interfaces.

 \cond SOC_AM64X || SOC_AM243X
-- Programmable Real-Time Unit and Industrial Communication Subsystem - Gigabit (**PRU-ICSSG**) : PRU-ICSSG is firmware programmable and can take on various personalities like Industrial Communication Protocol Switch (for protocols like EtherCAT, Profinet, EtherNet/IP), Ethernet Switch, Ethernet MAC, Industrial Drives, etc. PRU-ICSSG supports RGMII and MII modes.
+- Programmable Real-Time Unit and Industrial Communication Subsystem - Gigabit (**PRU-ICSSG**) : PRU-ICSSG (simply refered as ICSSG) is firmware programmable and can take on various personalities like Industrial Communication Protocol Switch (for protocols like EtherCAT, Profinet, EtherNet/IP), Ethernet Switch, Ethernet MAC, Industrial Drives, etc. PRU-ICSSG supports RGMII and MII modes.
+This document concentrates only on IEEE 802.3 standard Ethernet gigabit speed packet communication.
 \endcond

 \cond  SOC_AM263X